SETTING UP YOUR NEW VIOLIN

 The bow comes with it's horse hairs loosened, and can be tightened via the knob on the bottom of the handle.
 It should be tightened to the point where your pinky can slide between the hairs and the wood, with the hairs lightly touching your finger, but the wood should still have a curve to it.
 After scratching the rosin surface with a coin or key to produce powder, run the bow hairs up and down along it.
 There should be enough powder on the bow so that when rubbed on the back of your hand, a light white blotch is left, if there is no mark it needs more rosin, if there are chunks of powder it is too much.
 Once finished your violin is ready to play!

-Here at Melbourne Music Centre, we fully set up every stringed instrument, in store and postage, to ensure you recieve a properly functioning instrument!
+Here at Melbourne Music Centre, we fully set up every stringed instrument, in store and postage, to ensure you receive a properly functioning instrument!